sumnerevans/sumnerevans.com/content/posts/projects/sublime-music-beta-available/index.rst

 Ways to Contribute
 ------------------

-There are many ways that you can contribute to Sublime Music.
+You can contribute to Sublime Music in many different ways, including:

+* **Tell your friends** about Sublime Music!
+Word-of-mouth recommendations are the best way to spread the word.

 * **Join the discussion** on our `Matrix chat <matrix_>`_.
 Discuss ideas with, suggest features to, or get help from other users and developers.